 Socializing from the balcony?

-It is said of a young man who, in the first days of the lock-down, decided to watch a movie, bringing his wide screen TV on the balcony.
+It is said of a young man who, in the first days of the lock-down, decided to watch a movie, bringing his wide screen TV on his balcony.

 Probably the screen was really wide because the guy, not on purpose according to the rumors, was able to involve his adjacent balcony neighbors who participated gratefully to the viewing, with drinks, popcorn and comments.
 It was kind of a spontaneous “compound flash mob”, compliant with the social distancing rules.

-We Abudhabinners are more discreet.
-However, if not for socializing, in this period we have spent much of our life on the balcony.
+We Abudhabians are more discreet.
+However, if not for socializing, in this period we have spent much of our life on our balconies.
 Of course, those who don’t live on the seventieth floor with the windows sealed.
-(LINK)

 Dirimpettaio- dirimpettaia-dirimpettai = special neighbors

 We didn’t do many flash mobs.
 I have memories of something in the first weekends of lock-down, coming from a nearby compound.
-It sounded so weird and unexpected in the silence, heard on the whole Corniche.
+It sounded so weird and unexpected in the silence, and it has been heard on the whole Corniche.

-And then I remember a flash mob dedicated to health workers, with everyone on the balconies: the national anthem, the drone, applauses and whistles, taking pictures and videos with the smartphones, but shy greetings between “dirimpettai”.
+I also remember a flash mob in the evening, dedicated to health workers, with everyone on the balconies: the national anthem, the drone, applauses and whistles, taking pictures and videos with the smartphones, but shy greetings between “dirimpettai”.
 Wait: what I have just written.
 I can’t find in English an appropriate word to translate our Italian “dirimpettaio”.
 A “dirimpettaio” (dirimpettaia, if she is a lady) is a special neighbor, living in your same area, in the opposite building, facing yours, not very far.
-Usually there are more than one dirimpettaio, so we use the plural “dirimpettai”.
+Usually, there are more than one dirimpettaio, so we use the plural “dirimpettai”.
 Take note of this information.